w3c/mediacapture-image/ptz-explainer.md

 website wants to control camera PTZ functionality.
 In other words, it will be used to request the PTZ permission, a separate camera permission, in a single call.
 If the selected/connected camera does not support PTZ though, the PTZ permission won’t be requested and may fallback to the camera permission.
+If the user denies the PTZ permission, it may also fallback to the camera permission.

 The [new "true" semantics] for `pan`, `tilt`, and `zoom` makes it possible to acquire a PTZ camera in `getUserMedia()` without altering the current pan, tilt